ptheodoni/ptheodoni.github.io/_pages/about.md

 (+: equal contribution)

 Our paper ***Comparisons of the structure and function of higher cortical circuits in marmosets and macaques: Models for mental health disorders*** by Mary Kate P. Joyce, Raymond Ka Wong, Courtney Glavis-Bloom, Susheel Vijayraghavan, Judith Burkart, Panagiota Theodoni, Diego B. Piza, Claudia Perez-Cruz, Stefan Everling, and Angela C. Roberts,
-is submitted for review at *Biological Psychiatry*, March 2026
+is submitted for review in *Biological Psychiatry*, March 2026